AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

 Interacting with the flows
 --------------------------
 FlowIQ provides various views for visualizing traffic records.
 The views respond to filters that are selected.
-The filters that are set by the user are carried across all of the views.
+The filters that you set are carried across all of the views.

 Working with Performance